 Lastly, if you can, maintain some perspective about what’s happening for your partner.
 Their behavior might stem from deeper issues such as addiction or unresolved trauma.
 That’s not to excuse or absolve their behavior but to recognize there’s a reason why they did what they did.
 Keeping that in mind can also help you both learn what steps are needed for healing.
 Your partner declaring, “It won’t happen again,” may not be effective at changing their behavior.
 Every person and relationship are different and that’s why working with a trained professional can be so useful.

 If you’re in the Dallas area and looking for support, my colleagues and I are here to help.
-As certified sex addiction therapists, we provide guidance and resources tailored to your needs.
+As certified sex addiction therapists in Dallas, we provide guidance and resources tailored to your needs.
 Contact us today to take the first step toward healing.